Christianity in Iran: Christian converts from Islam

 Beginning in the 1970s, some Protestant pastors started to hold church services in homes in Persian, rather than in one of the ethnic Christian minority languages such as Armenian or Syriac.
 One of the key leaders who spearheaded this movement was the Assemblies of God bishop Haik Hovsepian Mehr.
 Worship in homes rather than in church buildings, and the utilization of the national language (Persian), which was spoken by nearly all Iranians, combined with dissatisfaction at violence connected to the Iranian Revolution, led to substantial numbers of Iranian Muslims converting from Islam to Christianity.
 This took place both within Iran and abroad, among the Iranian diaspora.
 It is currently illegal to distribute Christian literature in the official language, Persian.

 Muslims who change their faith to Christianity are subject to societal and official pressure which may lead to the death penalty.
 Although the Civil Code does not provide explicitly for the death penalty – with the crime being punishable by fines, lashing, and prison terms – judges can impose the death penalty if they desire.
 Iran was number nine on Open Doors’ 2022 World Watch List, an annual ranking of the 50 countries where Christians face the most extreme persecution.

 Pentecostal pastor Hossein Sudmand was charged with apostasy and executed in 1990.

-Mehdi Dibaj was arrested and imprisoned for more than 10 years before he was sentenced to death in 1993, but after international pressure, he was freed in 1994, although the death sentenced was not lifted.
+Mehdi Dibaj was arrested and imprisoned for more than 10 years before he was sentenced to death in 1993, but after international pressure, he was freed in 1994, although the death sentence was not lifted.
 He was murdered the next year.

 In 2011, Youcef Nadarkhani, an Jammiat-e Rabbani pastor, was allegedly sentenced to death for refusing to recant his faith.

 More recently the Iranian-American pastor and former Muslim Saeed Abedini, who in 2013 was sentenced to eight years prison, allegedly "Helped to build the country's underground Christian church network".

 Satellite TV networks, such as Mohabat TV, Sat7 Pars, and TBN Nejat TV, distribute educational and encouraging programs for Christians, especially targeting Persian speakers.
 Some Christian ex-Muslims emigrate from Iran for educational, political, security or economic reasons.